Write a little about yourself. Just a paragraph will do.

 have some reason to stay in one place.
 Family, kids, job are

-probably the most common reason.
+probably the most common reasons.
 Well, my family is in 3 different

 Ideally I'd like to find a place I "belong", a person to belong to,